Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = 3.2 =
 * FEATURE: Add option to calculate percentage markups from sale prices rather than regular prices.
 * FIX: Option 'Do NOT show the markup in the options drop-down box' showed slug in drop-down box instead of term name.
 Corrected to always show name for global attributes.
-* MAINTENANCE: Renamed Attrb.php to Term.php since it actually affects the terms and not the general attribute.
+* MAINTENANCE: Renamed Attrb.php to Term.php, since it actually affects the terms and not the general attribute.
 * MAINTENANCE: Added donation language to Settings page.

 = 3.1 =
-* FEATURE: Added ability to round percentage markups so prices will retain digits below decimal.
+* FEATURE: Added ability to round percentage markups, so prices will retain digits below decimal.
 For shops that want to end all prices with .00, .95, .99 or whatever.
 Requested feature from shop where all prices end in .00.
 * FEATURE: Fully tested with Gutenberg.
 * FEATURE: Added Polish language files.